core-wg/resource-directory/draft-ietf-core-resource-directory.md

 		The update interface is used by an endpoint to refresh or update its registration with an RD.
 To use the interface, the endpoint sends a PUT request to the resource returned in the Location option in the response to the first registration.
 An update MAY contain registration parameters or a payload in CoRE Link Format if there have been changes since the last registration or update.
 Paremeters that have not changed SHOULD NOT be included in an update.
 		</t>

-        <t>The update interface is specified as follows:
+        <t>The update request interface is specified as follows:
         <list style="hanging">
           <t hangText="Interaction:">EP -> RD</t>
           <t hangText="Method:">PUT</t>